Berlin: 17th to 19th centuries

 The Thirty Years' War between 1618 and 1648 devastated Berlin.
 One third of its houses were damaged or destroyed, and the city lost half of its population.
 Frederick William, known as the "Great Elector", who had succeeded his father George William as ruler in 1640, initiated a policy of promoting immigration and religious tolerance.
 With the Edict of Potsdam in 1685, Frederick William offered asylum to the French Huguenots.

 By 1700, approximately 30 percent of Berlin's residents were French, because of the Huguenot immigration.
 Many other immigrants came from Bohemia, Poland, and Salzburg.

 Since 1618, the Margraviate of Brandenburg had been in personal union with the Duchy of Prussia.
 In 1701, the dual state formed the Kingdom of Prussia, as Frederick III, Elector of Brandenburg, crowned himself as king Frederick I in Prussia.
 Berlin became the capital of the new Kingdom, replacing Königsberg.
 This was a successful attempt to centralise the capital in the very far-flung state, and it was the first time the city began to grow.
 In 1709, Berlin merged with the four cities of Cölln, Friedrichswerder, Friedrichstadt and Dorotheenstadt under the name Berlin, "Haupt- und Residenzstadt Berlin".
+Between 1700 and 1750, Berlin's population nearly quadrupled, rising from about 30,000 to 113,000.

 In 1740, Frederick II, known as Frederick the Great (1740–1786), came to power.
 Under the rule of Frederick II, Berlin became a center of the Enlightenment, but also, was briefly occupied during the Seven Years' War by the Russian army.
 Following France's victory in the War of the Fourth Coalition, Napoleon Bonaparte marched into Berlin in 1806, but granted self-government to the city.
 In 1815, the city became part of the new Province of Brandenburg.

 The Industrial Revolution transformed Berlin during the 19th century; the city's economy and population expanded dramatically, and it became the main railway hub and economic center of Germany.
 Additional suburbs soon developed and increased the area and population of Berlin.
 In 1861, neighboring suburbs including Wedding, Moabit and several others were incorporated into Berlin.
 In 1871, Berlin became capital of the newly founded German Empire.
 In 1881, it became a city district separate from Brandenburg.